-Advantage - When Foraging for common materials from the Agriculturist or Hunter occupations, or from the Alchemical Foraging table, you receive 1 additional common material of the same type per gathering.
+Advantage - When Foraging for common components from the Agriculture or Gathering occupations, you receive 1 additional common component of the same type per gathering.

 Entertainer

 From the first time that you saw a puppeteer put on a show for the urchins in the streets, you were enthralled with how the entertainer captivated the audience.
 You joined your first road show at a young age.
 Working the crowds for coins and listening to the other thespians practice their arts, you picked up a few things.
 You have learned the tricks of the trade from the humble bards in a back water tavern all the way to the master thespians performing in royal courts.
 While never having the success of the greatest showmen, you plied your trade, knowing that people will always require a distraction from the troubles of day to day life.
 You are more than happy to provide them with a brief respite.